TrudAX/denistrunin-blog/src/draft/d365fo-goliveprep/index.md

 ### SQL Execute

 Great tool to data analysis.
 A lot of people call it unsafe(not considering ER where you can do the similar modifications), so in the last update I added separate roles for Select and Update mode and extended logging.
+Please note that [Microsoft does not provide assistance for correcting damaged data](https://learn.microsoft.com/en-us/power-platform/admin/support-overview?toc=%2Fdynamics365%2Ffin-ops-core%2Fdev-itpro%2Ftoc.json&bc=%2Fdynamics365%2Fbreadcrumb%2Ftoc.json#does-microsoft-provide-support-for-data-corruption)

 Also added a function to export results to Excel with correct Enums and DateTime convertions.

 ![SQL Execute](DEVSQLExecute.png)